royertiago/INE5443/README.md

 the details can be found in [`naming_conventions.md`](naming_conventions.md) and [`submakefiles.md`](submakefiles.md).

-For information about the dataset strucutre, read [`datasets/format.md`](datasets/format.md).
+For information about the dataset structure, read [`datasets/format.md`](datasets/format.md).